-A one-storey wood frame building on Government Road in Wawanesa was designed by Winnipeg architect John Hamilton Gordon Russell and built in 1924 to house local circuitry for the Manitoba Telephone System.
+A one-storey wood frame and stucco building on Government Road in Wawanesa was designed by Winnipeg architect John Hamilton Gordon Russell and built in 1924 to house local circuitry for the Manitoba Telephone System.
 Originally located on Fourth Street, it was used by the company until 1973 when a new building was constructed beside it and the original building was moved here.
+It was gone at the time of a 2023 site visit.

 The former Wawanesa Telephone Exchange Building (November 2004)